 Warriors often make great leaders.
-While traditionally thought to be defensive-oriented, warriors in Norrath are surprisingly agile.
+While traditionally thought to be defensive-oriented, warriors in Norrath were surprisingly agile.

 Wizards [details unknown].

-As always, players will be able to pick from a list of races for their character, each with their own pros and cons in terms of stats and abilities.
-Appearance can vary greatly thanks to the many customizable options during character creation.
+As always, players were to be able to pick from a list of races for their character, each with their own pros and cons in terms of stats and abilities.
+Appearance could vary greatly thanks to the many customizable options during character creation.

-Religion and the gods themselves are important in many aspects of the world.
+Religion and the gods themselves were important in many aspects of the world.
 The gods themselves are said to have a tangible influence on things that affect individual characters as well as on world altering events that occur in Norrath.
-At the time in history where EverQuest Next begins, no one living has ever seen any of the gods, but many are still devout followers based on tradition passed down through the generations.
+At the time in history where EverQuest Next was set to begin, no one living had ever seen any of the gods, but many were still devout followers based on tradition passed down through the generations.

-The Seraphs, a relatively new religion, are a group of eight gods and goddesses worshipped primarily by members of the Combine.
+The Seraphs, a relatively new religion, were a group of eight gods and goddesses worshipped primarily by members of the Combine.
 The Seraphs include: